 649. Special Topics.
 (1.5-3) Selected special topics in Spanish literature.
-P-POI.
+May be repeated for credit.
+P-POI

 651. Transatlantic Renaissance.
 (3) Study of the Spanish Golden Age period by reading and analyzing relevant peninsular and Colonial texts within the broader political, social and cultural contexts of the Spanish presence in the New World.
 Exposure to recent critical perspectives in early modern cultural studies.